litmuschaos/v1-litmus-docs/docs/openebs-target-network-delay.md

   `kubectl describe chaosresult target-chaos-openebs-target-network-delay -n <application-namespace>`

+## Recovery

+- If the verdict of the ChaosResult is `Fail` then please refer [troubleshooting section](https://docs.openebs.io/docs/next/troubleshooting.html#volume-provisioning).

 ## OpenEBS Target Network Delay Demo [TODO]

 - A sample recording of this experiment execution is provided here.